cased/hubproxy/README.md

 - **Webhook Verification**: Cryptographically verifies GitHub webhook signatures to ensure authenticity
 - **Event Persistence**: Stores webhook events in a database (SQLite/PostgreSQL/MySQL) for audit and replay
-- **Event Replay**: Allows historical events to be replayed to recover from outages or test new integrations
+- **Event Replay**:
+  - Replay individual events by ID for testing or recovery
+  - Replay events within a specific time range with filtering options
+  - Each replay creates a new event with GitHub's delivery ID and "replayed" status
+- **Event Filtering**:
-- **Event Filtering**: Supports filtering events by type, repository, and time range
+  - Filter events by type, repository, sender, and time range
+  - Query historical events through a RESTful API
+  - Get event statistics and delivery metrics
+- **REST API**:
+  - List and search webhook events with pagination
+  - View event type statistics over time
+  - Replay single events or event ranges
+  - Filter and query capabilities for all operations
+- **Monitoring**:
-- **Monitoring**: Provides metrics and logging for webhook delivery status and performance
+  - Provides metrics and logging for webhook delivery status and performance
+  - Track event patterns and volume through API statistics

 ### Why HubProxy?